kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 of the `DynamicResources` plugin or a misconfiguration of the `AdminAccess` field.

+Audit Policy can be created to ensure all create operations on ResourceClaim, ResourceClaimTemplate, and Namespace resources are logged at the metadata level to review successful and denied attempts to set the `AdminAccess` field.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

 <!--